What is a Carnivore Diet Plan?

 For an elimination diet approach

-The Carnivore Diet acts as an elimination diet to help detect food sensitivities.
+The diet is an elimination diet to help detect food sensitivities.
 Removing plant-derived foods allows individuals to reintroduce foods individually to monitor potential adverse reactions.
-When considering the Carnivore Diet Plan, it's important to do so under professional supervision, especially for those with underlying health conditions.
+When considering the Carnivore Diet Plan, it's essential to do so under professional supervision, especially for those with underlying health conditions.

 Critics of the diet, however, highlight a lack of comprehensive research on its long-term effects.
 Current evidence does not conclusively support the sustainability and safety of this diet.
 The high intake of saturated fats associated with a meat-only diet raises concerns among nutritionists and healthcare providers about potential risks for heart disease (Kris-Etherton, P. M., et al., 2002).